Regional Africa Programme 2017-2023

 E-mail: mumbi.maina@rwi.lu.se

-Before joining the Raoul Wallenberg team as a programme associate, Mumbi Maina-Murimi worked at the International Commission of Jurists – The Kenyan Chapter, and a private consultancy firm (MAENDELEO Group).
+Before joining the Raoul Wallenberg team as a Programme Officer, Mumbi Maina-Murimi worked at the International Commission of Jurists – The Kenyan Chapter, and a private consultancy firm (MAENDELEO Group).
 She has a BA in law and is currently doing a Master’s programme in Development Studies.

 Damaris Seina